mcheiva/workshop-dds/cpp/exercises/07/README.md

 * Shield: Shields your player from taking a hit!
 Be careful however, once you use the shield you are unable to fire any command while the shield is active (and a small time afterwards!)
 * SlowField: Places a slow field around your player that affects only opponents.
 While active (and briefly after), you cannot fire other weapons—use it to set up opponents.

 Set up your service to use XML profiles and configure the participant as a `CLIENT` for a discovery server.
-The locator address will be provided during the workshop.
+The locator address and topic names will be provided during the workshop.
+So

 Publisher QoS:
 - Reliability: `RELIABLE`